Activated Charcoal Soap Recipe

 The first part is heating materials such as nutshells and many others to a temperature of 900+ degrees Fahrenheit.
 This is done in an absolute vacuum and will create an abundant number of microscopic pores in the material.
 The second part of the gas process is to steam the materials to 1800+ degrees Fahrenheit to complete the "activation" of the charcoal.

 a.
 OILS.
 To make this soap we have used 5 different oils and fats combined for various soap properties that are beneficial.
-Here is the list of oils with percent of the total and measured oil amounts.
+Here is the list of oils with their percentage amounts only.
+The oil amounts are not listed due to the batch size variations.

 d.
-ADDITIVES: Activated Charcoal - Use % of Total Oil Amount which equals = oz.
+ADDITIVES: Activated Charcoal - Use 1% or less of the Total Oil Amount which is equal to = X.X oz.

 This Activated Charcoal Soap recipe calls for 5 oils: Olive Oil, Lard, Coconut Oil,